bpires/handbook/js/index.md

 ### Identifiers

-An **identifier** is a sequence of characters that can be used to identify a variable, a function, an object.
+An **identifier** is a sequence of characters that can be used to identify a variable, a function, or an object.
 It can start with a letter, the dollar sign `$` or an underscore `_`, and it can contain digits.
 Using Unicode, a letter can be any allowed char, for example, an emoji 😄.

 ```js
 Test